skousik/RTD_tutorial/README.tex.md

-## References
+## References (How to Cite This Work)

-You can read more about the mathy details of RTD in the following papers:
+You can read more about the mathy details of RTD in the following papers.
+Please cite the ones relevant to your usage of our code.
 1. S. Kousik$^*$, S. Vaskov$^*$, F. Bu, M. Johnson-Roberson, R. Vasudevan.
 "Bridging the Gap Between Safety and Real-Time Performance in Receding-Horizon Trajectory Design for Mobile Robots."
 [Link](https://arxiv.org/abs/1809.06746).
 2. S. Vaskov, U. Sharma, S. Kousik, M. Johnson-Roberson, R. Vasudevan.
 "Guaranteed Safe Reachability-based Trajectory Design for a High-Fidelity Model of an Autonomous Passenger Vehicle."
 [Link](https://arxiv.org/abs/1902.01786)
 3. S. Vaskov$^*$, S. Kousik$^*$, H. Larson, F. Bu, J. Ward, S. Worrall, M. Johnson-Roberson, R. Vasudevan.
 "Towards Provably Not-at-Fault Control of Autonomous Robots in Arbitrary Dynamic Environments."
 [Link](https://arxiv.org/abs/1902.02851)